THE MILTON THE MONSTER SHOW

 the run, for a few episodes Milton segments were doubled up and Fearless Fly

 was moved to the rotating second segment roster.
-The series’ music was handled
+The series was written by Beverly Arnold,

 “Trick or Treatment / Loot Pursuit / Zelda the Zombie” (10/9/65) – Goo